 Creating a Development Environment¶

 As the OpenStack SDK is developed in Python, you will need at least one version of Python installed.
-It is strongly preferred that you have at least one of version 2 and one of version 3 so that your tests are run against both.
 Our continuous integration system runs against several versions, so ultimately we will have the proper test coverage, but having multiple versions locally results in less time spent in code review when changes unexpectedly break other versions.

 Python can be downloaded from https://www.python.org/downloads.